nathancarter/weblurch/doc/plan.md

 ### `LurchEditor`

-For each of the following features, add tests for them to [the `LurchEditor` spec](lurcheditor-spec.litcoffee.html).

- * Create tests in the [`LurchEditor` spec]( lurcheditor-spec.litcoffe.html) for the following features.
+Create tests in the [`LurchEditor` spec]( lurcheditor-spec.litcoffe.html) for the following features.
  * Undo/redo stack pointer stays at end of stack as new actions are completed.
  * If stack pointer is set to middle/start of stack and an edit action performed, the stack is appropriately truncated.
  * `canUndo` method returns true if and only if the stack pointer is above zero.
  * `canRedo` method returns true if and only if the stack pointer is less than the stack size.`
  * `undoDescription` returns a string indicating the undoing of the action before the stack pointer, if one exists
  * `undoDescription` returns the empty string if there is no action before the stack pointer
  * `redoDescription` returns a string indicating the redoing of the action at the stack pointer, if one exists
  * `redoDescription` returns the empty string if there is no action at the stack pointer
- * Add undo and redo methods to the `LurchEditor` class that move the index pointer up and down the stack, calling undo/redo in each action as they do so.
+ * `undo` functions if and only if there is an action to undo
+ * When `undo` applies, it undoes the action before the stack pointer and decrements that pointer.
+ * `redo` functions if and only if there is an action to redo
+ * When `redo` applies, it redoes the action at the stack pointer and increments that pointer.

 ## Test environment